Guidance and Standards

 To get a detailed explanation, please review the WAI-ARIA Introduction.
 Find out how it applies to Rich Internet Application Accessibility.

-This recently published specification assists with meeting requirements for EPUB content and are a good starting point for well structured accessible content files.
+This recently updated specification assists with meeting requirements for EPUB content and is a good starting point for well structured accessible content files.
 The specification is structured so that there is a set of universal high-level requirements, while a separate techniques document identifies specific practices and how they are implemented in the different flavours of EPUB.

-There are many areas of technical work at W3C in which the publishing community is already participating.
-Among these are the Digital Publishing Interest Group, the CSS Working Group, and Accessible Rich Internet Applications Working Group.
-Participation in Interest and Working Groups is open to regular members of W3C.
+There are many areas of technical work at W3C in which the publishing community is currently participating.
+Participation in Interest and Working Groups is open to regular members of W3C and anyone is welcome to join the Community Group.

 We recommend the following guidelines for developers: